SABS-R3/software-engineering-day2/_episodes/02-functional.md

 {: .output}

 We have assigned the lambda function to a variable, so we can see it more clearly, but we'd normally use it immediately.
-Some style guides (we'll come back to these later in the course) consider it bad style to assign a lambda to a variable.
+Most style guides (we'll come back to these later in the course) consider it bad style to assign a lambda to a variable.
 This is because the main point of lambdas in Python is to avoid having to name the function - it's a bit strange to do that and then give it a name.
 Because of this, if you find yourself wanting to name a lambda, just use a normal function instead.

-Lambda functions also make it slightly harder to do debugging (coming in a few days time) as the debugger and error messages doesn't have a name to show for them.
+Lambda functions may also make it slightly harder to do debugging (coming in a few days time) as the debugger and error messages doesn't have a name to show for them.

 Anonymous functions, exist in many modern languages, though they may not be called 'lambda functions' and may be more or less complex to use.
-For example, see [Lambda Expressions](https://en.cppreference.com/w/cpp/language/lambda) in C++ with precise control over the visibility of variables inside the function scope, and [Function Expressions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions) in JavaScript, which use syntax much more similar to named function definition.
+For example, see [Lambda Expressions](https://en.cppreference.com/w/cpp/language/lambda) in C++ with precise control over the visibility of variables inside the function scope, and the multiple methods available in Javascript such as [Function Expressions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions#the_function_expression_function_expression), which use syntax much more similar to named function definition.

 Finally, there's another common use case of lambda functions that we'll come back to later when we see **closures**.
 Due to their simplicity, it can be useful to have a lamdba function as the inner function in a closure.